So…..? Do mermaids really exist?……

 Legendary, but the tale has introduced a creature which has become much popular in literature and fantasy world.

-I was in Langelinie, Copenhagen harbour, standing in front of little mermaid.
-She was calmly sitting on a waterside rock, looking towards vast sea and seemed still waiting for her lost love.
+And now here I am, standing before the little mermaid in Langelinie, Copenhagen harbor.
+She was calmly sitting on a waterside rock, looking towards the vast sea and seemed still waiting for her lost love.
 She had both legs laid bent on the rock.
-Her cautious posture made me think that she would leisurely jump back into sea and disappear if someone dared to get closer.
+Her cautious posture made me think that she would leisurely jump back into the sea and disappear if someone dared to get closer.

 The legacy of the little mermaid, today….